 - Unique Opportunities

-The psychobiology major is an interdisciplinary program of study in the behavioral and biological sciences.
-It is designed for those students who are interested in such fields as animal behavior, behavior genetics, cognitive neuroscience, physiological psychology, psychopharmacogy, neurobiology and developmental psychobiology.
+The psychobiology major is a study in the behavioral and biological sciences.
+It is designed for those students who are interested in such fields as animal behavior, behavior genetics, cognitive neuroscience, physiological psychology, psychopharmacology, neurobiology and developmental psychobiology.